A2XP: Towards Private Domain Generalization: Methods

 \section{Methods}

-Domain generalization is a task to generally fit a model to unseen target domains using known source domains.
+Domain generalization is a task that generally fits a model to unseen target domains using known source domains.
 In this section, we describe A2XP, our novel domain generalization method, using input prompting.